JulioAcosta-0423/WhoIsLookUp-Assignment/README.md

 Refer to each Readmes inside the individual projects.
 Both Frontend and Backend have different Readme files regarding on how to run the code.

-Also, first run the backend before the frontend in order for it to work.
+Also, first run the backend before the frontend in order for it to surely work.